xperseguers/t3ext-cloudflare/Documentation/UsersManual/FlushingCacheOnCloudFlare/Index.rst

 .. _users-manual-flush:

-Flushing cache on CloudFlare
+Flushing cache on Cloudflare
 ----------------------------

-When you clear frontend caches in the Backend, the cache on CloudFlare will be flushed as well:
+When you clear frontend caches in the Backend, the cache on Cloudflare will be flushed as well:

 .. figure:: ../../Images/flush-cache.png
-	:alt: Flushing cache on CloudFlare
+	:alt: Flushing cache on Cloudflare